Seedy-Fiuba-Grupo-5/Backend-payments-sc/README.md

 As a consecuence, tests should recreate db before running.
 Another more important consecuence is that all test should share the same wallet for testing, which means that we have a limitated amount of weis (ethers) to distribute among all tests.

-Note 2: Executing a transactions costs additional ethers to those sent in the transaction.
+Note 2: Executing a transaction costs additional ethers to those sent in the same one.

 #### Test Smart-contract
 ```